 Measuring, layouts, and building setup

 Accurate measuring is where most DIY screen jobs go sideways.
 The rule to remember: measure the frame, not just the opening.
 For door and zip-panel systems, measure the actual door jamb opening width and height, not just the gap you walk through.
 For retractable zip-roll screens, the manufacturer recommends adding 1 inch on each end so the screen overlaps the side molding when installed, which eliminates gaps at the edges.
+Zip-Roll’s installation instructions for retractable zip-roll screens recommend adding 1 inch on each end so the screen overlaps the side molding and helps eliminate edge gaps.

 For the full enclosure, measure each bay (the space between posts or framing members) individually.
 Even a professionally built patio frame can vary an inch or two from bay to bay.
 Write down each width and height separately rather than assuming they're all equal.
 Then add 2 to 3 inches of overage to each screen roll cut so you have material to grip while tensioning.